A reservoir of timescales in random neural networks: A reservoir of timescales

-{\bf A reservoir of timescales.} In the chaotic phase we can estimate the intrinsic timescale $\tau_i$ of a unit $x_i$ from its autocorrelation function $C(\tau) = \langle \phi[x_i(t)]\phi[x_i(t+\tau)]\rangle_t$ as the half width at its autocorrelation half maximum (Fig. \ref{figone_p2}a-vi, $\tau_1$ and $\tau_2$).
-The chaotic phase in the network, Eq.~(\ref{dyn}), is characterized by a large range of timescales that can be simultaneously realized across the units with different self-couplings.
-As a first example, in the network with two self-couplings, we found a parametric separation of timescales between the two sub-populations $s_1$ and $s_2$ in the chaotic region, where the ratio of timescales $\tau_2 / \tau_1$ is a supra-linear function of the self-couplings ratio $s_2 / s_1$ (Fig. \ref{figone_p2}b).
+In the chaotic phase we can estimate the intrinsic timescale $\tau_i$ of a unit $x_i$ from its autocorrelation function $C(\tau) = \langle \phi[x_i(t)]\phi[x_i(t+\tau)]\rangle_t$ as the half width at its autocorrelation half maximum (Fig. \ref{figone_p2}a-vi, $\tau_1$ and $\tau_2$).
+The chaotic phase in the network, Eq.~(\ref{dyn}), is characterized by a large range of timescales that can be simultaneously realized across the units with different self-couplings. \lm{In a network with two self-couplings $s_1$ and $s_2$ in the chaotic regime, we found that the ratio of the timescales $\tau_2 / \tau_1$ increases as we increase the self-couplings ratio $s_2 / s_1$ (Fig. \ref{figone_p2}b).
+The separation of timescales depends on the relative fraction $n_2/n_1$ of the slow and fast populations.} \merav{ When this fraction approaches zero, (with $n_1 \rightarrow \infty$), the log of the timescale ratio exhibits a supralinear dependence on the self-couplings ratio, as described analytically in Section \ref{sec:probe}, leading to a vast separation of timescales.
+Other self-couplings ratios $s_2 / s_1$ approach the timescale supralinear separation as the self-couplings ratio increases, up to a saturation and decay back to one (not shown).}

 In a case of a lognormal distribution of self-couplings, in the chaotic regime the network generates a reservoir of multiple timescale $\tau_i$ of chaotic activity across network units, spanning across several orders of magnitude (Fig. \ref{figtwo}b).
-For long tailed distributions such as the lognormal, mean field theory can generate predictions for rare units with large self-couplings from the tail end of the distribution by solving (\ref{dmfteq1}) and the continuous version of (\ref{dmfteq2}), see Appendix, highlighting the exponential relation between a unit’s self-coupling and its autocorrelation decay time.
+For long tailed distributions such as the lognormal, mean field theory can generate predictions for rare units with large self-couplings from the tail end of the distribution by solving (\ref{dmfteq1}) and the continuous version of (\ref{dmfteq2}), see Appendix B, highlighting the exponential relation between a unit’s self-coupling and its autocorrelation decay time.